latex3/latex2e/README.md

 `\fmtversion`  (the main version) and `\patch@level` (the patch level).
 A negative patch level indicates a pretest version.

+Each component of the core distribution contains a `README` file which is tagged with the appropriate release string prior to upload to CTAN.

 ## Issues

 Only issues *specifically related to these components* should be logged [with